Online Handbook for New Faculty

 Disability Services supports the ongoing development of an accessible university that embraces diversity through educational programming, services, resources and facilities that are usable by all members of the campus community.

-Located in Media 218, the Testing Center can be used to administer make-up tests or to proctor tests for online classes.
+Located in Media 218, the Testing Center can be used to administer make-up tests or to deliver standardized tests for assessment or placement.